 Even if your home has been spared from acute flooding, what seems like “minor” water damage from leaks and other water intrusions can turn into major problems over time – and need to be addressed ASAP.

-Hurricane Harvey forecasts indicate torrential rain for Texas and Louisiana for several more days, including a continuation of historic flooding and massive property damage.
-Current emergency efforts are focused on keeping people alive, rescuing stranded survivors from rooftops and from stranded cars.
+Hurricanes, tropical depressions, and even just heavy rains can cause flooding and massive property damage.
+Typically emergency efforts are focused on keeping people alive, rescuing stranded survivors from rooftops and from stranded cars.
 Basic needs for shelter, food, and water come first before damage to houses and property.

 But many more houses are outside of the worst of the devastation and flooding.
-They are along the fringes of Hurricane Harvey where houses can still be damaged without being destroyed or even directly in the path of the hurricane but saved from flooding by elevation or location.
+They are along the fringes of the storm(s) where houses can still be damaged without being destroyed or even directly in the path of a hurricane but saved from flooding by elevation or location.
 These houses are still at risk for leaks and dampness that isn’t always immediately obvious; for eventual odors, wood rot, and mold growth in the days and weeks to come.

 While these assumed “minor” issues don’t receive the attention of national news reports, Federal disaster funding, and storm-chasing damage restoration contractors left unattended they can eventually lead to major structural damage and adverse health effects.